New York Turns a Corner on Disease That Has Slain 10,000 in State

 “Yes, we’ve never been here before,” Cuomo said on the call.
 “But that doesn’t mean you can’t ensure public confidence that you’re doing everything you can to do it in a smart way, an informed way — guided by experts and data and science — and not in a political way.
 And I think working together, we can do that.”

-Republican governors in nearby states, Massachusetts and Vermont, were not on the call, though Cuomo said any regional governor who wanted to join the coalition would be welcome.
+Neither the Republican governor of Massachusetts nor nearby Vermont were on the call, but Cuomo said any regional governor who wanted to join the coalition would be welcome.

 “The reality is the virus doesn’t care about state borders, and our response shouldn’t either,” Rhode Island Governor Gina Raimondo said on the call, adding that her state was already working on screening people before they enter businesses and increased touchless technology.
 She is the only woman leader in the coalition.